panama69/RandomQuotes-K8s/Readme.md

     - If you want to, you can mess with ingress rules, but this is the quick and dirty approach to getting going.
     - To login
         - Username is admin
-        - Run `kubectl get secret argocd-initial-admin-secret -o jsonpath='{.data.password}' --namespace argocd` to get the password
+        - Run `kubectl get secret argocd-initial-admin-secret -o jsonpath='{.data.password}' --namespace argocd` to get the password.
+        - Please note it is base64, which you will need to decode.
+You can do that via an online editor, or PowerShell `[System.Text.Encoding]::UTF8.GetString([System.Convert]::FromBase64String("blahblahblah"))`

 # 200 Session at RKO